-The pump price of Autogas, including the 10% general sales tax (GST), is currently 56% that of both gasoline and diesel (Table B1.1).
+The pump price of Autogas, including the 10% general sales tax (GST), is currently 55% that of gasoline and 53% of that of diesel (Table B1.1).
 Despite the introduction of and steady increase in the excise tax on Autogas, the differences in price between Autogas and the two other fuels have barely changed since 2011, because pre-tax Autogas prices have fallen relative to those of gasoline and diesel prices as a result of international price movements.
-The pump of Autogas increased by more-or-less the same amount as gasoline and diesel in 2017 in absolute terms.
+The pump price of Autogas increased by less than that of both gasoline and diesel in 2018 in both absolute and relative terms.